kontent-ai/data-ops/src/commands/migrations/README.md

 # Migrations

 The `migrations` command provides tools to write and execute migration scripts for managing Kontent.ai environments using the Management API.
-It consists of two subcommands:
+There are two subcommands:

-- [`add`](#migrations-add): Create a new migration script.
+- [`add`](#migrations-add-command): Create a new migration script.
-- [`run`](#migrations-run): Execute migration scripts against a Kontent.ai environment.
+- [`run`](#migrations-run-command): Execute migration scripts against a Kontent.ai environment.

-> [!NOTE]
+> [!CAUTION]
 >
 > The data-ops migration tools support only JavaScript files.
 If you write your migrations in TypeScript or any other language, you must transpile your code before running them.

-> [!CAUTION]
->
-> Data-ops can only work with ES Modules.
-Ensure you use ES `.js` scripts or transpile your `.ts` files into ES Modules.
+> Also, the tool can only work with ES Modules - ensure you use ES `.js` scripts or transpile your `.ts` files into ES Modules.

 ---